 Well, these might all be signs that you’re actually going through alcohol withdrawal.
-While you may not be keeled over the toilet or have uncontrollable tremors coursing through your arms and legs, the fact that your body’s gotten so used to your drinking that it’s physically reacting to a lack of it is bad news.
+While you may not be keeled over the toilet or have uncontrollable tremors coursing through your arms and legs, the fact that your body’s gotten so used to your drinking that it’s physically reacting to a lack of alcohol is terrible.

 Here are a few more symptoms of alcohol withdrawal from MedlinePlus to be on the lookout for: